keithmaher/MobileApp-PregoPizza/README.md

 |Keith Maher     | 20074612 |

 * This app was developed for Mobile Application module in Waterford Institute of Technology.
-* My main goal for this version of the app was to get a cart and menu system up and running.
+* My main goal for this version of the app was to get a order and menu system up and running.
 * The user inputs a name, number and delivery address upon completition of an order.
 * V2 will hopefully include option for Delivery or Collection and linking tables wit a sub menu of sides/pizza's and other menu options.